John Fuller of Newton

 Fuller Farm – Highways

-“In witness whereof, we set our hands and seals, this thirteenth day of May, Anno Domini in the third year of the reign of our sovereign Lord George Second, of Great Britain, King, &c.
+“In witness whereof, we set our hands and seals, this thirteenth day of May, Anno Domini one thousand and seven hundred and thirty in the third year of the reign of our sovereign Lord George Second, of Great Britain, King, &c.

 Jonathan Fuller Jr.